googleworkspace/add-ons-samples/apps-script/github-graphql-customfunction/README.md

 ## Rollup.js config

-While Apps Script supports modern Javascript syntax, the environment is different from Node.js and browser runtimes:
+While Apps Script supports modern Javascript syntax, the environment is different from Node.js and browser environments:

 * Modules are not supported.
 All script files exist in the same namespace.
 * Only HTML files can be served as web content.
 Scripts and CSS must be inlined or served from an external service.